samarth-robo/ContactPose-ML/README.md

 `--split` can be `objects` or `participants`, `--config` can be `data/mlp.ini`, `data/pointnet.ini`, or `data/voxnet.ini` according to the learner model architecture, and the `--checkpoint` will change accordingly.

 ![result.png](result.png)

+The script will dropout hand pose features according to `joint_droprate` defined in the config file.

 If you want to check the output for a specific grasp, change `include_sessions`, `include_instructions`, and `include_objects` of `split_overfit['test']` in